lesleyrs/Client3/docs/README.md

 ## TODO
 ```
+- fix remaining touch screen platforms red clicks by copying the 3ds code (_Model.mouse_x/y are only updated in draw_scene after update())
 - copy original bzip from java maybe allows for O3 optimization on more consoles unlike current bzip?
 - tinysoundfont seems to break on powerpc cpus (wii, wiiu) and libtom specfically on wiiu only?
 - mapview from java client (change preload-file in makefile to cache/mapview for sdl2 emscripten)